nate-d-olson/mosaic-benchmark-exploratory-analysis/data/README.md

     	- `grch38_lftovr_err`: variants where lift reciprocal liftover did not match GRCh38 coords.
     	- `grch37_lftovr_err`: variants where lift reciprocal liftover did not match GRCh37 coords.

-## Panel Design
-- See `analysis/targeted_panel_design.Rmd` for file descriptions and code used to generate the files.
-- twinstrand_panel.bed - panel design bed file for individual variants see `docs/panel_design` for design documentation provided by TwinStrand.